gscrow/dressipi-com/_posts/2021-03-29-why-is-fashion-different.markdown

 * The new-item problem is much more pronounced with large portions of the product catalogue being new each month - using content data is critical.
 The data we need is in the product image.
 * Items are short-lived and get discontinued - recommender has to react to new items quickly and we have to find a way to keep data on discontinued items useful.

 At Dressipi, we have addressed these challenges - and many more!
-Stay tuned for our next blog on how consumer behaviour has a huge impact on how recommender systems are built for the fashion domain.
+Stay tuned for our next blog on how consumer behavior has a huge impact on how recommender systems are built for the fashion domain.

 <p style="text-align:center"><a href="/company/demo/" class="button button-primary">FREE CONSULTATION</a></p>